How to clean carpet – expert-approved ways to freshen up your floors without the hassle

 (Image credit: Future PLC / James French)

-Carpets can quickly go from fresh to tired, and that's before they start to carry stubborn and unsightly stains.
-Knowing how to clean carpet will get your floors back to tip-top condition, so all your rooms look lovely and clean from the ground up.
+There’s nothing like fresh carpet, but carpet can quickly go from fresh to tired in the space of a few weeks, months, and years.
+So, knowing how to clean carpet will get your floors back to tip-top condition, so all your rooms look lovely and clean from the ground up.

 Cream bedroom with green fold out sofa